-This may not make much of a difference in popular American team sports where there’s one winner and one loser, but in one way market bets like props, or say horse racing and golf, lay betting is especially popular because you can bet that an outcome won’t happen.
+This may not make much of a difference in popular American team sports where there’s one winner and one loser, but in one-way market bets like props, or say horse racing and golf, lay betting is especially popular because you can bet that an outcome won’t happen.

 Say you really do not think Jon Rahm will win The Masters.
-He’s a +700 favorite to win the event, according to the listed odds on Draftkings.
-You have a choice to bet on Jon Rahm or any other individual player, but you do not have the odds to choose “anyone but Jon Rahm,” also known as “the field” or simply a “no” for a “will Jon Rahm win the Masters?” wager.
+He’s a +700 favorite to win the event, according to the listed odds on DraftKings.
+You have a choice to bet on Jon Rahm or any other individual player, but you do not have the odds to choose “anyone but Jon Rahm,” also known as “the field” or simply a “no” for a “will Jon Rahm win The Masters?” wager.

 With betting exchanges, every bet has to have an equal and opposite bet taken by another user.
 So in order for a “yes” bet on a future to have action, a user has to take the other side and back the field.